MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 1. Make the HoloLens 2 device member of the group created in previous step and trigger sync.

 Verify in the Intune portal that device configuration has been successfully applied.
-Once this device configuration successfully applies on the Hololens 2 device, effects of TenantLockdown will be active.
+Once this device configuration successfully applies on the HoloLens 2 device, effects of TenantLockdown will be active.

 #### How to unset TenantLockdown’s RequireNetworkInOOBE on HoloLens 2 using Intune?
 1. Remove the HoloLens 2 from the device group to which the device configuration created above was previously assigned.